HomeLatest NewsGovTechIndian origin techie Nand Mulchandani at the helm of CIA as Chief Technology Officer

 In his LinkedIn post, Mulchandani said technology is eating the world, and “there is no question around the impact it is having on human intelligence gathering (HUMINT), which is surprisingly at the core of almost all the other types of intelligence that is collected and processed”.

 “This impact is so significant to the CIA’s mission that director Burns made the focus on technology one of his top priorities.
-Creating this new role and having it report directly to him is a clear signal that he’s serious about driving this change.
+Creating this new role and having it directly to him is a clear signal that he’s serious about driving this change.
 I couldn’t be a luckier person to get this job,” he said.

 Get the day's headlines from Tech Observer straight in your inbox